pism/pism.github.io/faq.md

 # How do I report a bug in PISM?
-Please see the [Issue tracking at github](https://github.com/pism/pism/issues) to check if someone already found a similar bug.
+Please see the [<i class="fab fa-github fa-lg"></i> Issue tracking at github](https://github.com/pism/pism/issues) to check if someone already found a similar bug.
 You can post an issue there, and label it as a bug, if it is new.
 For more information, see [here](https://pism-docs.org/sphinx/contributing/bug-reporting.html).

 # How do I cite PISM in a publication that uses it?
 See the information given [here](http://www.pism.io/citing/).